The world of text messaging and telecommunications is complex. You’ve got a bunch of ways to text and send messages.

 This is why I've written a guide to P2P, A2P, 10DLC, and more.

 I’ll show you the difference between shortcodes vs long codes, text-enabled toll-free numbers.
-And I’ll cover how to get set up with an A2P 10DLC bulk text messaging service like MessageDesk.
+And I’ll cover how to get set up with an A2P 10DLC business text messaging service like MessageDesk.

 Read on for more.